watsom27/isEven/README.md

 # isEven
-Simple script for calculating if a number is even
+Python script for generating a python file for checking if a number is even.

+Change the value in isEvenGen.py to change the number of values available.